 DEC has come up with a basic management strategy on this lake.
 Ciscoes have been experimentally re-introduced to the lake.
 Landlocked salmon and brown trout stocking has been terminated and lastly, rainbows are now being stocked as yearlings instead of fingerlings.

 The lake trout fishing here is still good and downright excellent at times during the late fall and early winter.
 They are starting to eat more freshwater shrimp and perch fry.
-The condition of the lakers here was fair in 2016, not poor like Skaneateles Lake's fish tend to be.
-We shall see how this fishery continues to evolve in 2017.
+The condition of the lakers here was fair in 2017 and 2018, not poor like Skaneateles Lake's fish tend to be.

 This is a solid lake for largemouth bass and smallmouth bass fishing from the early season opener in May through the fall.
 Both fish reach trophy sizes on this lake.
 I've heard more stories of 8lb+ largemouths on this lake than on any other Finger Lake!
 The lake also offers a variety of other fishing options including lake trout jigging, some HUGE pickerel and giant yellow perch.
 I consider this lake to be a good secondary option when winds aren’t conducive to fishing Cayuga or Seneca Lakes.
 This lake is protected from strong west winds since it is surrounded by hills.
 The Penn Yan branch usually freezes over and on occasion most of the lake will freeze up.

 Keuka is a very interesting lake in many respects.
 Some of the deepest water is found further north (relatively speaking) than on other Finger Lakes.
 The lake trout are abundant and all wild.
 They taste great!
 The lake trout spawn later here than on other Finger Lakes and they tend to hit very well throughout the fall.
 Very interesting structure here too.